 The Dutra brothers have been involved in growing coffee since the day they were born.
 Production takes place in a mountainous region, approximately 1400 meters above sea level.
 Due to the artisanal process, the altitude and the soil of the farm, they obtain a differentiated product and, with this, the coffees are classified every year among the best coffees in Brazil and in the world, both in quality and in sustainability.

-There are more than 1300 hectares of land, among which, 800 hectares are dedicated to the cultivation of coffees planted in contour lines and the remainder destined to the production of more than two hundred tons of avocados together with coffee.
-In addition, the properties are self-sustaining in the production of eucalyptus, which are reused during the harvest period and in the coffee drying machines.
+Coffees are grown in contour lines in consortium with avocado production and African mahogany which are for shade grown coffee.
+In addition, the farms are self-sustainable in the production of eucalyptus, which are reused during the harvest period and in the coffee drying machines.

 The cultivation of coffee is in conjunction with nature.
 The coffee plantations are planted among rocks, woods and waterfalls, in perfect harmony with the environment.
 These are coffees with extremely different cups for the market.